Alter Bridge: 2004–2005: One Day Remains

 Several songs from One Day Remains established an affiliation with WWE.
 Most notably, "Metalingus" was adopted by wrestler and Hall of Famer "The Rated R Superstar" Edge as his entrance theme in 2004, along with continuing to use the theme in AEW under the ring name Cope.
 In 2022, Edge used "The Other Side" for a brief while, and that song was later used for the Judgment Day faction up until 2024 Alter Bridge would later appear with Edge in a backstage segment on an episode of WWE Raw in 2005.
 An edited version of "Open Your Eyes" was used in the video game Madden NFL 2005.
 Alter Bridge released a rare instrumental song called "Ahavo Rabo Taco Salad" for Total Guitar magazine in 2005.
-It was solely a Mark Tremonti song originally, but the rest of Alter Bridge soon got involved.
+Originally, it was solely a Mark Tremonti song, but the rest of Alter Bridge soon got involved.
 A song called "Save Me" was included on the soundtrack for the 2005 Marvel film Elektra.
 The soundtrack for another 2005 Marvel film, Fantastic Four, also featured an Alter Bridge song, "Shed My Skin".
 That same year, the band released a four-song EP called Fan EP as a promotional CD in Europe.

 Alter Bridge's relationship with Wind-up Records, who did not share the band's vision, began to deteriorate when band members began hearing rumors of the record label deciding not to release singles or promote the album as promised.
 The band had been asking to be released from the label shortly after the release of One Day Remains, but their request was consistently declined.
 Sometime before 2006, Alter Bridge & Wind-up Records were "finally able to negotiate terms acceptable to both sides".
 All recording, publishing, and merchandising agreements were finally terminated.
 The true nature of the agreement was later described by Mark Tremonti in a LoudWire interview as "being screwed over", where he revealed that Alter Bridge had to “buy out” their agreement for an undisclosed sum, for which they were still paying off.
 However, Alter Bridge continued to face difficulties, including criticism for disbanding Creed, pressure to reform Creed, and numerous false reports of a Creed reunion, in addition to some critics describing Alter Bridge's music as sounding like "Creed with a different singer."
 Despite Creed later reforming in early 2009, Tremonti responded to these claims by stating that "Creed will never exist as a band again."